intermine/im-docs/docs/intermine/upgrade.rst

 InterMine 4.1.1
 ---------------------

-This is a non-disruptive release containing some bug fixes related to ncbi-gff bio source and few requests from ThaleMine.
+This is a non-disruptive release.

+It containing some bug fixes related to ncbi-gff bio source and few requests from ThaleMine.

 You can build your mine using Gradle wrapper 4.9.
 To update the version, run the following command in you InterMine instance directory: